nehakadam/DateTimePicker/README.md

 Copyright 2014-2019 [Lajpat Shah](https://github.com/lajpatshah)

-##I can not maintain/reply quickly due to time constraints, please consider this point while using plugin.
+**I can not actively maintain or reply quickly due to time constraints, please consider this point before using plugin.**

-##License
+## License

 Licensed under the MIT License